 The time commitment will vary by course, so it is best to talk to the staff delivering a particular course to get an accurate idea of what is expected.
 They may also be able to put potential learners in touch with current students (perhaps with similar personal circumstances, if relevant) to help give a practical idea of the hours required each week.

 I am looking for a convenient list of all the available Foundation degrees, so I don’t always have to trawl through the university and college websites.
 Can you point me in the right direction?

-You can search for Foundation degrees at www.ucas.ac.uk If you would like further information about a particular course, this can be found in the prospectus or on the website of the university/college offering the course.
+You can search for Foundation degrees on the UCAS website If you would like further information about a particular course, this can be found in the prospectus or on the website of the university/college offering the course.